A cautionary tale about eating high oxalate foods

 The solution if you have overdone your consumption of oxalates?

-Eat low oxalate foods and avoid, avoid, avoid the high oxalate foods!
+Switch to medium oxalate foods (you’ll begin detoxing the oxalates), then make your way down to low oxalate foods (when you think you are ready) and avoid, avoid, avoid the high oxalate foods!
 The following link has downloadable lists of the content of oxalate in foods: http://www.lowoxalate.info/recipes.html.
 Generally, high oxalate foods include almonds, spinach, beet greens, okra, sweet potatoes, dried figs, refried beans, lentils, pecans, peanuts and peanut butter, pistachios, sesame seeds, chocolate and cocoa, green peppers, blackberries, raspberries, grits, whole wheat flour products, bran and other cereals, black tea and instant coffee…and you’ll see more in high oxalate lists, but you can especially trust the testing done by the Yahoo Low Oxalate group information over most lists.

 Or, if you haven’t crossed the line and don’t want to, the answer is “moderation”.